vatesfr/xen-orchestra/doc/architecture/README.md

 ## XO-server

 XO-Server is the core of Xen Orchestra.
-It's central role opens a lot of possibilities versus other solutions.
+Its central role opens a lot of possibilities versus other solutions.
 Let's see why.

 ### Daemon mode

 As a daemon, XO-server is always up.
-In this way, it can listen and record every events occurring on your whole Xen infrastructure.
+In this way, it can listen and record every event occurring on your whole Xen infrastructure.
 Connections are always open and it can cache informations before serve it to another client (CLI, Web or anything else).

 ### Central point